openskies-sh/openskies-sh-articles/content/articles/drone-aircraft-registry-sandbox.md

 - _People_: Finally any registration system should be able to register data about people and identity.
 In many jurisdictions it is covered under GDPR and requires additional precautions.
 What is important to understand is that all registries necessarily will have personal information in them, including things like ID number, training history etc.

 Registration data is not "static" it is a living database that needs to be updated and maintained, to develop a conceptual understanding of this, review the landscape document above.
+One point to note here is that normally getting data into a registry has to be a function of "competent authorities" and processes need to be developed for controlling how this data will be entered.
+The next section details how data in the registries can be "brought online" securely.

 ### Registry API